johnbayko/hicp/docs/hicp.rst

         This item cannot be selected or unselected.
 In single selection mode, a selected item will stil be unselected when another item is selected.

-mode: <string>
-  If specified, this is used by these components:

-  "selection"
-    Indicates the selection mode of the list.
-The defined modes are:

-    "single":
-      Selecting an item in a single selection list unselects any other selected item.

-    "multiple":
-      Any number of items can be selected in the list.

-presentation: <string>
-  If specified, this is used by these components:

-  "selection"
-    Indicates how the list of items should be presented for user selection.
-The defined presentation methods are:

-    "scroll":
-      All items are displayed in a list in which they can be selected or unselected by clicking on them.
-The items can be scrolled if there are too many for the list height ("height" header).
-This is the default for multiple selection.

-    "toggle":
-      Items are displayed as individual items on a panel which the user agent determins based on the GUI style and other attributes, such as single / multi selection or scroll height settings, That could be check boxes, switch tools, or radio buttons (normally vertically, not scrollable).

-    "dropdown":
-      For single selection lists only, a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
-This is the default for single selection.

 selected: <integer> [ "," <integer> ]*
   If specified, this is used by these components: